DigitalPath-Inc/alertwest-interview-q1/README.md

 ## Use of AI Tools

-While AI tools are permitted, we are looking for a good understanding of what you are implementing.
+While AI tools are permitted, we are looking for a good understanding of the implemented solution.
 You should expect follow-up questions regarding design and code decisions made throughout the problem, and inability to explain why you made certain decisions will be taken into account.

 ## Current Implementation